smurfy/fahrplan/readme.txt

 - c++ bindings with station search by name and gps
 - Seperate harmattan code
 - Add Desktop Test Interface (for testing the different backends only)
+- Port the hafasxml parser to new event based system
+- Add all hafasxml based parsers
+- Add parser select interface

 What brings the future:
 ------------------------
-- Finish the gui part
-- Port the hafasxml parser to new event based system
-- Add all hafasxml based parsers
 - Add some way of unified config interface
-- Add parser select interface
 - Port other parsers to new event based system
+- Finish the gui part
 - Add Gui for fremantle and use the new interfaces
+- add to Calendar interface
+- add config interface
+- add about dialog

 Release ! :)